JonathanMcCaffrey/JonathanMcCaffrey/Client/wwwroot/pages/techstack/markdown/content.md

-All documents written in Markdown.
+I use Markdown for writing all documents.

+## Why Use Markdown?

+For myself, any other text editor just sucks.
+They are unmaintainable, have awful scalability problems, have terrible styling problems with copy and paste, and non-markdown systems can be difficult to extend and improve.
+Not to mention, I never want to touch any system for managing text that doesn't use git or doesn't have branching.

 # Heading 1 {#custom-id-1}

-Text below heading.
+The text below the heading.

 ## Heading 2 {#custom-id-2}

-Text below heading.
+The text below the heading.

 ### Heading 3 {#custom-id-3}

-Text below heading.
+The text below the heading.

 #### Heading 4 {#custom-id-4}

-Text below heading.
+The text below the heading.

 ##### Heading 5 {#custom-id-5}

-Text below heading.
+The text below the heading.

 - Unordered List
 - Unordered List